tjmacphee/CDA-3104-Assembly/README.md

 # CDA-3104-Assembly
 Assembly language group-collaboration project

-Purpose - according to current sound level, flash corresponding led lights to indicate them.
+Purpose - according to current distance of object using an ultrasonic sensor, flash corresponding led lights to indicate the level of distance.

 See PDF for diagram of wiring.